alirezaahmadi/Homography/README.md

 # Homography
-A python implementation of homography algorithm by SURF descriptors
+A python implementation of homography algorithm by SIFT descriptors

 ## Dependencies